MorioSnek/wifi-traffic-classification/README.md

 - `requirements.txt`: lists the Python packages required to run the project.

 ## Capture Processing
 I personally found it easier to convert the whole Wireshark capture file into a format that can be processed by pandas easily, in particular `.csv`.
 To do so, it's possible to use the `tshark` command-line tool that comes with Wireshark.
-The following command can be used to filter and copy certain information from a `.pcap` or `.pcapng` file to a `.csv`:
+The following command can be used to filter and copy various information from a `.pcap` or `.pcapng` file to a `.csv`:

 ```bash
 tshark -r ./private/capture.pcapng \